dbt-labs/dbt-init/starter-project/README.md

 {% if project.warehouse == 'bigquery' %}
+  You'll also need to connect to BigQuery using [these instructions](https://docs.getdbt.com/docs/profile-bigquery#section-oauth-authorization).

 {% elif project.warehouse in ('postgres', 'redshift') %}
   The database administrator should run the following statements from a super user account to create your account.
 ```sql